-Mr Jordan is our academy's Inclusion Manager and within this role she is responsible for vulnerable pupils, pupils with Special Educational Needs, pupils for whom English is an Additional Language and those identified as Gifted and Talented (gifted and talented provision is organised in partnership with Mrs Stoyles).
+Mr Jordan is our academy's Inclusion Manager and within this role he is responsible for vulnerable pupils, pupils with Special Educational Needs, pupils for whom English is an Additional Language and those identified as Gifted and Talented.

 We believe in inclusion and the right for every child to be challenged appropriately within their classroom, whatever their needs are.
 In some circumstances children will be withdrawn from their class for a particular intervention, but we generally believe that children should be in the learning environment with their peers.

 Special Educational Needs and Disabilities (SEND)

 Every class teacher meets termly with the Inclusion Manager and SEND team to discuss any children in their class that they are concerned about.